 My Student has Been Charged - Now What?

-If you receive a notice of charge letter, it does not mean you “did something wrong” or that you are automatically in violation of anything.
-It does mean your name was on a report and you need to come and share what happened, if anything.
+If your student received a notice of charge letter, it does not mean that they “did something wrong” or that they are automatically in violation of anything.
+It does mean their name was on a report and they need to come and share what happened, if anything.

-Failing to respond may result in a decision made without your participation.
-A HOLD may also be placed on your Banner account which will prevent you from getting grades, registering for classes, and graduating.
+Failing to respond to the meeting request may result in a decision made without the participation of the student.
+A HOLD may also be placed on the student's Banner account which will prevent them from viewing grades, registering for classes, and graduating.

-Meeting with the Office of Student Conduct and Community Standards
+Meeting with the Office of Residential Living and Student Conduct

 - Have the charges explained

-- Have the opportunity to share your side of the story
+- Have the opportunity to share their side of the story

 - Be given the opportunity to plead “In Violation” or “Not in Violation” to the charges

-- If you plead “In Violation”, the Conduct Officer will discuss sanctions with you.
+- If the student pleads “In Violation”, the Conduct Officer will discuss sanctions with the student.

-- If you plead “Not in Violation”, your charges may be withdrawn or a hearing in front of the Conduct Board may be scheduled.
+- If the student pleads “Not in Violation”, their charges may be withdrawn or a hearing in front of the Conduct Board may be scheduled.